faraaz-baig/faraaz-baig/README.md

 ## 🙋‍♂️ About Me

 I'm a polymath and a generalist living in Bangalore, India.
 I've been building startups since I was 16.
 I co-founded Airbound (a drone delivery company ) when I was 19 and was backed by investors like Draper and Lightspeed.
-I'm also a Emergent Venutres Fellowship, it's a fellowship backed by thiel and schmidt foundation.
+I'm also a Emergent Venutres Fellow, it's a fellowship backed by thiel and schmidt foundation.

 I was part of the founding team behind pixa.ai, unscan.ai and more.
 I don't work on any of those projects anymore.
 I was CEO for ~4 years, COO for ~2 years.